isomerpages/govtech-stp/_travel-and-health-control-measures/self-isolation-and-segregation-measures/shn-dedicated-facilities-sdf.md

       <td style="font-size:20px; margin-top:0px; margin-bottom:0px; border-right:2px solid #E0E0E0;"><a href="https://go.gov.sg/shnhotelneeds">Here</a></td>
     </tr>
         <tr>
-      <td style="font-size:20px; margin-top:0px; margin-bottom:0px; border-left:2px solid #E0E0E0; border-right:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0;">Are using <a href="https://safetravel.ica.gov.sg/arriving/overview">Safe Travel Lanes</a> from countries/regions eligible for SDF partial opt-out, where they have remained for the past 21 days before departure to Singapore, and will serve their SHN at their own residence<sup>[1]</sup>:
+      <td style="font-size:20px; margin-top:0px; margin-bottom:0px; border-left:2px solid #E0E0E0; border-right:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0;">Are using <a href="https://safetravel.ica.gov.sg/arriving/overview">Safe Travel Lanes</a> from countries/regions eligible for SDF partial opt-out(presently Israel and Taiwan only), where they have remained for 21 consecutive days before arrival in Singapore, and are serving their SHN:
           <ol style="margin-top:0px; margin-bottom:0px; font-size:20px; list-style-type:lower-roman">
             <li style="margin-top:0px; margin-bottom:0px; font-size:20px;"> Alone, i.e. no domestic helper(s); or </li>
 <li style="margin-top:0px; margin-bottom:0px; font-size:20px;"> With household members that share the same travel history and are also serving their SHN for the same duration and period.</li>
         </ol>
-        <sup>[1]</sup> Excludes hotels, serviced apartments and other temporary forms of accommodation (including AirBnB accommodation)
            </td>
       <td style="font-size:20px; margin-top:0px; margin-bottom:0px; border-bottom:2px solid #E0E0E0; border-right:2px solid #E0E0E0;">Application form <a href="/sc-pr/opt-out/apply-now">here</a> for Singaporean Citizens and PRs. <br/><br/> Foreign Travellers can opt out during their entry application process.
 </td>
     </tr>
   </tbody>
   </table>
--->

 Any prior approvals for opt-out granted may be revoked due to the latest public health risk assessment.
 In such an event, the prevailing border and health control measures will apply.
 This includes SDF stays and payments, where applicable.